-- " General apps may include those related to mapping, translation, weather, etc. - " Agency/operational-specific apps may include those related to situational awareness, location services, file sharing, etc. - Consider specialty apps and/or apps used by mutual aid partners. - Consider sign-on/access requirements for devices that are not permanently assigned to staff (e.g., distributed to partners/volunteers). - · Methods of communication needed for response - > Determine voice/text/data capabilities required. - > Determine push-to-talk applications needed. - > Determine LMR interconnection required. - Training on devices/applications that may not be familiar or regularly used - · Cache maintenance and use - > Maintain and regularly refresh devices. - " Activate devices prior to an event (e.g., FirstNet Customer Care). - " If applicable, add cache device numbers to the FirstNet Uplift contact list. - > Maintain and update apps loaded on devices. - > Identify the cache storage location. - > Determine appropriate Point(s) of Contact for access to the cache. - Establish processes to transport the cache. - > Establish a method to track the assignment of cache devices for accountability and demobilization. - > Identify costs to develop and maintain the cache. - Train with cache devices. - Develop Credentialing and Access Management policies and procedures to ensure users can log into devices that are distributed from the cache.
+- Applications - Install apps used by the jurisdiction's agencies. - General apps may include those related to mapping, translation, weather, etc. - " Agency/operational-specific apps may include those related to situational awareness, location services, file sharing, etc. - Consider specialty apps and/or apps used by mutual aid partners. - Consider sign-on/access requirements for devices that are not permanently assigned to staff (e.g., distributed to partners/volunteers). - Methods of communication needed for response - Determine voice/text/data capabilities required. - > Determine push-to-talk applications needed. - > Determine LMR interconnection required. - Conduct signal tests to know how many and what types of devices may be needed, based on data usage and number of connecting devices (hotspots, larger access points such as mobile routers or inbuilding devices, CRDs, etc.) - Training on devices/applications that may not be familiar or regularly used - Cache maintenance and use - > Maintain and regularly refresh devices. - " Activate devices prior to an event (e.g., FirstNet Customer Care). - " If applicable, add cache device numbers to the FirstNet Uplift contact list. - Maintain and update apps loaded on devices. - > Identify the cache storage location. - > Determine appropriate Point(s) of Contact for access to the cache. - > Establish processes to transport the cache. - > Establish a method to track the assignment of cache devices for accountability and demobilization.

+- > Identify costs to develop and maintain the cache. - > Train with cache devices. - Develop Credentialing and Access Management policies and procedures to ensure users can log into devices that are distributed from the cache.